Why Constructive Conflict and Arguments are Vital to Every Relationship

 - Avoiding Conflict Creates a Toxic Dynamic: Often the reactions seem out of proportion to the current situation because they are the buildup of unresolved feelings that are (ironically) created by attempting to avoid conflict in the first place.
 But — here’s the hard part — because in their partner’s eyes they’re behaving jerkily, without obvious cause, their partner will react negatively to them.
 That’s when an actual fight starts.

-Couples who are not able to learn how to communicate with each other and talk through problems constructively will often have repeated nasty feeling fights about the same issues over and over again.
-Arguments that never end in increased understanding or positive change, but rather partners feeling increasingly distant and alone.
+Couples who are not able to learn how to communicate with each other and talk through problems constructively will often have repeated nasty-feeling fights about the same issues over and over again.
+Arguments that never end in increased understanding or positive change, leave partners feeling increasingly distant and alone.
 Over time, this rots a relationship from the inside out.

 Couples who have been bashing at each other unsuccessfully for years will get to a point where they don’t fight anymore.
 That’s when couples are on the brink of divorce: They’ve stopped engaging with each other because they have given up believing that change is possible for their relationship.
 They are emotionally withdrawing from the relationship.
 It’s only a matter of time before it ends.

-There Are a Number of Crucial Conversations that Every Couple Should Have
+There Are a Number of Crucial Conversations or Constructive Arguments that Every Couple Should Have

 Talking About Expectations in a Relationship